communitiesuk/funding-service-design-assessment-store/README.md

 # Builds and Deploys
 Details on how our pipelines work and the release process is available [here](https://dluhcdigital.atlassian.net/wiki/spaces/FS/pages/73695505/How+do+we+deploy+our+code+to+prod)
 ## Copilot
 Copilot is used for infrastructure deployment.
-Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the fund store:
+Instructions are available [here](https://github.com/communitiesuk/funding-service-design-workflows/blob/main/readmes/python-repos-copilot.md), with the following values for the assessment store:
-- service-name: fsd-fund-store
+- service-name: fsd-assessment-store
-- image-name: funding-service-design-fund-store
+- image-name: funding-service-design-assessment-store